timothylacombe/aardwolfclientpackage/MUSHclient/worlds/plugins/VI plugins/VI_captures_README.txt

 mush capture copy prev url
 These two commands step through the detected URLs for the current navigated message and copy the current one to the operating system clipboard.

-mush capture browser copied url
+mush capture browse copied url
 This command takes the current URL from the previous commands and opens it in your operating system default web browser.

 mush capture delete line